 You will receive the Zoom information no later than the morning of your program.

-with Carla Stillwagon, Kiersten Gallagher, Erin Price, and special guest, Dr. B. K. Edmond
+with Carla Stillwagon, Kiersten Gallagher and Erin Price, LICSW, OSW-C

 Welcome to “Read with Smith Center,” a community of book lovers diving in to current and relevant book material.

-We will discuss the entire short story (63 pages) during the session.
-Please join us for a lively discussion, featuring the author, Dr. B. K. Edmond, no matter how much or little of the book you have read.
+We will discuss the book in two parts on February 1st, 2022 and March 1st, 2022.
+Register to receive the break-down of pages to have prepared for each session.
+Please join us for a lively discussion, no matter how much or little of the book you have read.

 Read with Smith Center will meet Monthly on the 1st Tuesday from 12:00-1:00pm.